partjarnberg/tutorials/async-http-spring-boot/README.md

 # Tutorial - Non-blocking Spring @RestController and http-client
 This is a tutorial written in a blog post format with the purpose of elaborating on non-blocking REST services as well as non-blocking http-clients in Java and Spring in particular.

+---

+**UPDATE!** _Since this tutorial was written a new non-blocking [HTTP Client](https://docs.oracle.com/en/java/javase/14/docs/api/java.net.http/java/net/http/HttpClient.html) has been introduced since Java 11.
+Also Spring have created [WebFlux](https://docs.spring.io/spring/docs/current/spring-framework-reference/web-reactive.html) with its [WebClient](https://docs.spring.io/spring/docs/current/spring-framework-reference/web-reactive.html#webflux-client) targeted to a reactive programming model.
+However the foundation is still the same and it is still important as programmer to understand the basic concepts and boundaries of asynchronous programming._

+---

 ## Table of Contents
 * [1.
 Background](#background)
   * [1.1 Time consuming task](#time-consuming-task)